iamPulakesh/Aws_Cloudcommander/ReadMe.md

 # Cloud Commander 🤖

-Cloud Commander is a powerful, secure and user-friendly Discord bot that lets users manage their AWS resources directly from a designated channel.
+Cloud Commander is a powerful, secure and user-friendly discord bot that lets users manage their AWS resources directly from a discord channel.
 It is built with Python, Boto3 and Discord.py.

 ## Features